Table of Contents

-Pica is a compulsive eating disorder that affects 10% to 30% of young children, ages 1 to 2.
-It is the act of eating nonfood items.
-Dirt, clay, and flaking paint are the most common.
+Pica is a compulsive eating disorder in which people eat nonfood items.
+Dirt, clay, and flaking paint are the most common items eaten.
 Less common items include glue, hair, cigarette ashes, and feces.
-It is most common in children and adults with intellectual and developmental disabilities, such as autism.
+The disorder is more common in children, affecting 10% to 30% of young children ages 1 to 6.
+It can also occur in children and adults with intellectual and developmental disabilities.
 On rare occasions, pregnant women crave strange, nonfood items.
 For these women, pica often involves eating dirt and may be related to an iron and zinc deficiency.

 Symptoms of pica

-Pica symptoms are related to the nonfood item he or she has eaten.
+Pica symptoms are related to the nonfood item the person has eaten.
 They include: